fishsciences/artemis_methods/intro/estimating_eDNA.md

-We addressed these issues by creating the `artemis` package for R. In `artemis`, we implement a set of models which directly estimates the effect of the predictors on the latent (unobserved) variable, [eDNA].
+We addressed these issues by creating the `artemis` package for R. In `artemis`, we implement a set of models which directly estimates the effect of the predictors on the latent (unobserved) variable [eDNA].
 This is accomplished by linking [eDNA] to the observed response via the standard curve parameters.
 The goal of this paper is to introduce the censored latent variable models in the `artemis` R package and demonstrate how `artemis` can be used in the analysis of eDNA data.
-We compare the performance of `artemis` to several other commonly-used modeling approaches in eDNA research.
+We compare the performance of `artemis` to several other commonly-used modeling approaches in eDNA research and discuss the benefits and trade-offs for each.